Information About Bail

 The DFS licenses and oversees bail agents and insurance companies.
 Our licensees must follow the Insurance Law and regulations and guidance under the Insurance Law.
 Amended regulations regarding bail agents and bonds will take effect on March 19, 2020.

-The following licensed bail bondsmen and licensed bail agents are currently active in New York:
+The following bail agents are currently licensed in New York: